NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 along with the **processed spectra** already analyzed.

 Select the spectra you want to fit.
 By default it shows the complete dataset (here 1-256 as the pseudo2D contains 256 in the example).
-However if you want to analyze only the first ten spectra one can enter '1-10' and multiNMRFit will update the list **spectra to process** automatically.
+However if you want to analyze only the first ten spectra one can enter '1-10' and MultiNMRFit will update the list **spectra to process** automatically.
 Click the **Fit selected spectra** to run the fitting of the selected spectra.
 The progress of the fitting will be displayed by a progress bar and once complete a message **All spectra have been fitted** will appear.

 .. note:: **Fitting**: